Skip to main content

 Tim Greer's Home Page

 Greetings.
 See my page introduction if you are interested.
 The prettiest pictures here are my favorite fractal creations.
-The fractal animations are also nice.
+(The fractal animations are no longer available through this site.)
 Full mathematical details are available through the links below.

 Here are some papers I have written.